 English.
 Three finger plates from a fourteenth century English gauntlet, most likely an hourglass gauntlet.
 Comprising the first, knuckle and second plates.
 Main plates decorated with raised ridges at the center bordered by pairs of engraved lines.
 First plate with slightly domed areas at both ends bordered with a lightly engraved line.
 Third plate with a slightly domed area at the front that is bent down slightly.
 Knuckle of domed form with a raised ridge the edges with an engraved line parallel to the edge with plain file decoration like simple roping.
 Each plate with two rivets to secure them to the foundation arranged down the length of the main plates and on the sides of the knuckle plates.
 Made of iron.
 Old, mostly stable oxidized finish on the exterior.
 Found at Queenhithe, London.
 Publications: Object and Economy in Medieval Winchester Martin Biddle (Fig 349) Medieval Artifacts Nigel Mills.
-(Fig 245b)
+(Fig 245b) and Armour of the English Knight 1400-1450 by Tobias Capwell page 166 - illustrated along with several separate gadlings in private collections.

 If you have any questions, please send them to Wade Allen